4rju9/Music-Verse/README.md

 <b>A mobile phone application that allows you to listen to music files stored in the phone's internal or external memory. </b>

 ## Implementation
-The app is implemented using the following technologies:
+This app is made up of:
+   * Single Activity
+   * Services
-   * Android Studio
+   * MediaPlayer
-   * Java
+   * Multi-Threading
-   * XML
+   * Notification

 <!-- ## Usage
 <b>Disclaimer :</b>